litzenberger/seneca-wflow/README.md

 ### Example 2:

-	Example of creating a new workflow using the creat command.
+	Example of creating a new workflow using the create command.

 	$ node example/example2